 Alpine landscapes from Sulphur Mountain in Banff.

-Bow River, as seen from the Bow Valley Parkway.
+Bow River and the Canadian Rockies.
+Views from the Bow Valley Parkway.

 The Boathouse – Maligne Lake, Jasper National Park.

 Athabasca River in Jasper National Park, Alberta.